 In less scientific-sounding words: intermittent fasting improves the body’s ability to clean up natural damage built up in cells, which in turn renews health, energy, tissue strength, and creates a domino effect of health benefits in many other areas.

-INTERMITTENT FASTING HELPS REGULATE BLOOD SUGARS
+REGULATE BLOOD SUGARS

 One of these other areas that intermittent fasting improves via mitochondrial health and autophagy?
 Helping to better regulate blood sugars.